EDD Disability

 Paid Family Leave (PFL)

-California’s state disability insurance program also provides for employees who don’t have a disability but need to take time off of work to care for a loved one.
-This includes:
+California’s State Disability Insurance program also provides for employees who don’t have a disability but need to take time off work to care for a loved one.
+This may include:

 - Immediate family